 Summary: A strange visitor from another world arrives in Megakat City.
 Packing heavy armaments, sophisticated computer systems, and a motor mouth, the feathered fiend gleefully brings his own brand of fowl play to the city.
 It's up to the Swat Kats to stop him!

-Professor Hackle looked over the large, egg-shaped capsule brought in by one of his robots.
+Inside his secluded laboratory, Professor Hackle looked over the large, egg-shaped capsule brought in by one of his robots.

 "What on earth could this be, anyway?"
 He looked over the hard metal shell.
 "I really must study this, find out where this could have come from.
 I've always been fascinated by extraterrestrial technologies.
 So much potential in them to help katkind…"